 Things I like

-- Far more terrifying stories/ Though Who could always be scary, it was definitely during this time when Holmes and Hinchcliff were in control that the stories started getting darker and indeed many villains who had been in the show for years were a lot more scary in the early Baker era.
+- Far more terrifying stories: Though Who could always be scary, it was definitely during this time when Holmes and Hinchcliff were in control that the stories started getting darker.
+Many villains who had been in the show for years were a lot more scary in the early Baker era.
 The Daleks for instance are far more frightening in “Genesis of the Daleks” than they had been in the Pertwee era.
 In the Pertwee era they were almost stock villains, but Genesis really takes us into their hatred for other life forms more than ever before and returns them to their roots as powerful allegories for the Nazi’s.
 Similarly the deformed Master is far grittier and nastier than Delgado’s charming, gentlemanly villain.
-Though Delgado is still my favourite, the deformed Master scared me much, much, much more growing up.
-That image of his face on the grandfather clock will haunt me forever.
+Though Delgado is still my favourite, the deformed Master scared me much, much more growing up.
+That image of his face on the grandfather clock haunted me throughout my childhood.
 Even the Sontarans are a lot scarier here as well.
 “The Sontaran Experiment” shows a much nastier side of the creatures than their previous appearance in the Pertwee era.
-Linx was a somewhat likable, charming villain where as Styre is brutal, gestapo officer type of villain in comparison.
+Linx was a somewhat likable, charming villain where as Styre is brutal, gestapo officer type of character in comparison.

-- Stronger roles for women/ Now I don’t think Doctor Who was ever really sexist.
-Indeed as I have pointed out Barbara Wright the very first female companion in the series is really an unsung feminist hero.
-However sadly there are examples of vintage 60’s and 70’s sexism in the portrayals of some other companions such as Jo Grant in particular.
-However I think that it was really during Tom’s time that the damsel in distress type of companion was completely abandoned.
+- Stronger roles for women: Now I don’t think Doctor Who was ever really sexist.
+Indeed as I have pointed out Barbara Wright the very first female companion in the series is really an unsung hero.
+However I think that it was really during Tom’s time that we had the strongest female companions overall.
 All of the female companions in Tom’s time are strong and capable.
-There is Sarah Jane a strong willed investigative Journalist who later proved capable of holding her own series, Leela a badass warrior who knifed Sontarans, Romana a time lady who was in some ways even more intelligent than the Doctor, Nyssa a genuis mathematician and finally Teegan a strong willed gobby Australian.
-All of the female characters during 4’s time were very strong and very memorable and well fleshed out characters.
+There is Sarah Jane a strong willed investigative Journalist who later proved capable of holding her own series, Leela a badass warrior who knifed Sontarans, Romana a time lady who was in some ways even more intelligent than the Doctor, and Nyssa a genuis mathematician.
+All of the female characters during 4’s time were very memorable and well fleshed out characters.

-- Greater variety of settings/ After the Hartnell era, Tom Bakers time definitely see’s the greatest amount of visits to alien planets and other periods.
-Some seasons see no visits to contemporary earth at all which is very refreshing after the Pertwee era.
+- Greater variety of settings: After the Hartnell era, Tom Bakers time definitely see’s the greatest amount of visits to alien planets and other periods.
+Some seasons see no visits to contemporary earth at all, which was very refreshing after the Pertwee era.

-- Its not reliant on old enemies/ The 4th Doctors era proves that Doctor Who does not need to have old enemies constantly return to support it.
-It was one of the most successful among both the general pubic and the viewers yet it also had very few of the Doctors old enemies returning.
+- Its not reliant on old enemies: The 4th Doctors era proves that Doctor Who does not need to have old enemies constantly return to support it.
+It was one of the most successful among both the general pubic and the viewers, yet it also had very few of the Doctors old enemies returning.
 The Master appears 3 times in 7 years, the Daleks twice and the Cybermen once!
-Makers of the new Who should take this into consideration.

 Things I didn’t like

-- Too much humour/ This is a problem with later Baker stories.
-I am no opposed to their being any humour in Doctor Who, but it should never bee overwhelming like it was in season 17.
-Whilst earlier Baker stories may have made certain villains scarier later ones made them seem like bumbling clowns in comparison.
-Not as bad as Missy, but still look at how the Sontaans are portrayed in “The Invasion of Time” and the Daleks in “Destiny of the Daleks”.
+- Too much humour: This is a problem with later Baker stories.
+I am no opposed to their being any humour in Doctor Who, but it should never be overwhelming like it was in season 17.
+Whilst earlier Baker stories may have made certain villains scarier, later ones made them seem like bumbling clowns in comparison.
+Again it never reached the depths of New Who’s portrayal of villains like Missy, but still look at how the Sontaans are portrayed in “The Invasion of Time” and the Daleks in “Destiny of the Daleks”.